TrendingTechnology/react-native-item-select/README.md

 - Multiselect supported.
 - Validation for minimum & maximum no of items to be selected.
 - Fine-grained style control.

+## Demo

+You can see the code for the GIF files given above at this [repo](https://github.com/vicke4/rn-item-select-demo).

 ## Example